RovilSurioJr/rovilsuriojr.github.io/_posts/2020-12-11-Laboratory 1.md

 ---
 ## Basic activities with Python

+This laboratory activity aims to practice the students in implementing the principles and techniques needed in getting started with coding using the Python programming language.

 ![]({{site.baseurl}}/images/LAB1.1.jpg)

 The code snippet above shows how to print a string from a list in which the format is shown above.
 It was achieved by using the function zip() to put together the two lists and convert them together into a string by using the join string method.
 Also, the word 'at level' was added in-between of the Pokémon names and level in the positional argument from the format string method so that when it prints, it will follow the format that was assigned which is the ("{} {} {}".format(party, ‘at level’, levels).
 So, the first index from the 'party', will go to the first ‘{}’ to be followed by the word ‘at level’ into the second ‘{}’ then lastly the first index from the ‘level’ list into last ‘{}’.
 This process is in a loop until it reached the last index of the list or ‘Abra’ and level 14 in the ‘levels’ list.